chasscepts/flights/README.md

 # Flights

-A command-line utility application written in Ruby to scrape select webpages for the best flight deals of the day.
+Flights is a command-line utility application written in Ruby to scrape selected web pages for the best flight deals of the day.
+It helps you avoid browsing countless websites for flight information by providing a simple command-line interface that will curate the best deals for you.

 ![screenshot](./app_screenshot.png)

 ## How it works

 The application is highly configurable through command-line arguments.
 It uses passed-in options such as Location and Destination to filter search results scraped from web pages.
-The result is sorted in ascending order of price, and the user can navigate between them by issuing pre-configured commands.
+The result is sorted in ascending order of price before display, and the user can navigate between them by issuing pre-configured commands.

 ## Built With